Space Invaders: Retrospective

 The game has received a positive retrospective reception decades after its release.
 In rating the arcade release a perfect five stars, Brett Alan Weiss of Allgame noted Space Invaders groundbreaking features and quick success in the United States.
 While he pointed out the arcade version's simple graphics and level of engagement haven't aged well, Spanner Spencer of Eurogamer lauded the game's historical impact.
 He further described Space Invaders as the epitome of fundamental gameplay with "no frills" that retro game enthusiasts seek.

 Ports of the original received generally positive reviews from video game publications.
 Weiss rated two of the console ports favorably but slightly lower than the arcade.
 Comparing it to the Atari 2600 version, Weiss complemented the gameplay of the Atari 5200 release, commenting that the different gameplay is a welcome change from the arcade game, but questioned why both Atari console versions were so similar.
 Writing for Entertainment Weekly, Aaron Morales ranked it the third top game for the Atari 2600 in 2013, citing how it demonstrated that good ports were possible on the console.
 Reviewing the Super Nintendo Entertainment System release, Weiss praised the quality of the graphic's reproduction as well as how enjoyable the different modes are to play.
 Conversely, he noted how simplistic the visual are by contemporary standards and commented that players unfamiliar with older games would find it "archaic".
 Games World magazine's four reviewers—Dave Perry, Nick Walkland, Nick Roberts, and Adrian Price—praised the release for the Game Boy handheld console.
 While several noted the nostalgia as a major selling point, they also said that the basic gameplay was dated.
 Perry and Roberts drew attention to its improved graphics when played on the Super Game Boy, which they considered the best way to play it.
-Writing for Polygon in 2019, Jeremy Parish ranked this version the 21st greatest title on the handheld system.
+Writing for Polygon in 2019, Jeremy Parish ranked this version the 21st-greatest Game Boy game.